shamansir/node-elm-repl/README.md

 Use the [Types](./Types.md) documentation to help you investigate the inner structure of such constructs.

 And, the JS grammar for the `.elmi` files [is just lying here](https://github.com/shamansir/node-elm-repl/blob/master/src/parser.js), in case you need it separately.
 It is accessible from JS with the `Repl.Parser.parse(elmiFileBuffer)`.
-And [the XML version](https://github.com/shamansir/node-elm-repl/blob/master/elmi.grammar) for [Synalize it!](https://www.synalysis.net/).
+And [the Kaitai Struct Format](http://kaitai.io/) is defined for `.elmi` files [as well](https://github.com/shamansir/node-elm-repl/blob/master/elmi.ksy).
+And [the XML version](https://github.com/shamansir/node-elm-repl/blob/master/elmi.grammar) for [Synalize it!](https://www.synalysis.net/) just for the sake of joy.

 # Installation